vision2divinity/Erply-Product-Search-Module/README.md

 </dependencies>

-# 2. Begin to create and develop your syntax
+# 2. Begin to create your class and develop your syntax

 import java.util.concurrent.TimeUnit;